hannibunny/mlbook/ml/rl/reinforcement.md

 In reinforcement learning we speak of an **agent** (the AI), which acts in an **environment**.
 The **actions $A$** of the agent must be such that in the long-term the agent is successful in the sense that it approximates a pre-defined goal as close and as efficiently as possible.
 The environment is modeled by it's **state $S$**.
 Depending on it's actions in the environment the agent may or may not receive a positive or negative **reward $R$** [^f1].
 Reinforcement learning is also called *learning from a critic*, because the agent trials different actions and sporadically receives feedback from a critic, which is regarded by the agent for future action decisions.

 Reinforcement Learning refers to **Sequential Decision Making**.
 This means that we model the agents behaviour over $time$.
 At each **discrete time-step $t$** the agent perceives the environment state $S_t$ and  possibly a reward $R_t$.
 Based on these perceptions it must then decide for an action $A_t$.
-This action influences the state of the environment and possibly triggers an award.
+This action influences the state of the environment and possibly triggers a reward.
 The new state of the environment is denoted by $S_{t+1}$ and the new reward is denoted by $R_{t+1}$.
 In the long-term the agents decision-making-process must be such, that a pre-defined target-state of the environment is approximated as efficiently as possible.
 The proximity of a state $s$ to the target-state is measured by an **utility function $U(s)$**.

 ```{figure} https://maucher.home.hdm-stuttgart.de/Pics/RLAgent.png
 ---